MaxDobbs32/Axios/README.md

  * To be Turing complete
  * To make writing invalid code impossible; all sequences of characters are valid in Axios and cannot yield a syntax or runtime error (except in instances of excessive memory use)

-The language is explained in much greater detail in the documentation.
+The language is explained in much greater detail in the guide.
 Below is a fairly brief summary of how Axios works.

 Axios operates on a list of cells that grow over time.
 Each cell has two possible values, zero or one (not to be confused with the 0 and 1 operators).
 In this implimentation, cells are stored as bits, but other data types like booleans can also serve this purpose.
 There is also a pointer located along the list.